vincentokodi/Project/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

-Hi there!
-I'm Vincent Okodi🤓, a data analyst, educator, and consultant with a passion for turning data into actionable insights.
-With experience across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.
+Hi There, I'm Vincent Okodi🤓, I am a highly skilled Data Analyst with extensive experience in fleet management, specializing in leveraging data to optimize operational efficiency, reduce costs, and enhance vehicle performance.
+My expertise spans data collection, cleaning, and visualization, with a focus on analyzing fleet performance metrics such as fuel consumption, maintenance schedules, route optimization, and driver behavior.

 <!--Mention your top/relevant skills here - core and soft skills-->